daenvil/MCDatapacks/pages/vegancraft/acacia_gum.md

 This is a standalone datapack, but it is designed as a part of [Vegancraft](vegancraft.html), a collection of datapacks with the goal of making a vegan gamestyle possible in a vanilla-like way without missing any game features.

-As part of its integration on Vegancraft, this datapack includes the following additional features:
+As part of its integration in Vegancraft, this datapack includes the following additional features:
 - A custom advancement.
 - Some xp will be awarded each time you get an acacia gumball.
 If using a Fortune III axe, the amount of xp per gumball is equivalent to that you would get by getting slimeballs by killing slimes.
 - In conjunction with my *[Ethical Textiles](ethical_textiles.html)* datapack, this datapack allows you to craft vegan leather.